noir-lang/docs/docs/language_concepts/01_functions.md

 ## Black Box Functions

-Black box functions are functions in Noir that rely on backend implementations for their functionality.
+Black box functions are functions in Noir that rely on backends implementing support for specialized constraints.
 This makes certain zk-snark unfriendly computations cheaper than if they were implemented in Noir.

 :::warning